cisagov/development-guide/project_setup/README.md

 all new repositories.

 The [`gh-skeleton`](https://github.com/cisagov/gh-skeleton)
-tool provides the ability to easily start new projects from the existing library of skeleton repositories.
+GitHub CLI (`gh`) extension provides the ability to easily start new projects from the existing library of skeleton repositories.

 For repositories created from skeletons, run `setup-env` and